ForestAdmin/forest-live-demo-rpc/README.md

 - `cp .env.example .env` and fill in the necessary details.
 - `yarn` to install.
 - `yarn seed` to seed the database with dummy data.

+In the following order

 - `yarn watch:rpc1` to start RPC Agent 1 (Containing the user collection)
-- `yarn watch:rpc2` to start RPC Agent 2 (Containing the company collection)
+- `yarn watch:rpc3` to start RPC Agent 3 (Containing the Country with extension collection)
-- `yarn watch:rpc3` to start RPC Agent 2 (Containing the Country with extension collection)
+- `yarn watch:rpc2` to start RPC Agent 2 (Containing the company collection, depends on RPC 3)
 - `yarn watch:gateway` to start the Gateway (That'll contain both RPC Agent 1 & RPC Agent 2 data)

 # Technical details